staabm/staabm.github.io/_posts/2025-11-26-speedup-phpunit-code-coverage.md

 ### Summary

-Working thru all this details and codebases made a lot of fun while also taking a lot of time from my freetime.
+Working thru all this details and codebases made a lot of fun while also taking a lot of my freetime.
 In the future a lot of projects will benefit from these changes by updating PHPUnit and related libraries.
 Faster tooling processes will also save costly CI-minute resources and people waiting time.